Nevada student shoots teacher dead, wounds 2 before killing self

 "A kid started getting mad and he pulled out a gun and shoots my friend, one of my friends at least," a seventh-grade student identified as Andrew Thompson told local television station KOLO.
 "And then he walked up to a teacher and says back up.
 The teacher started backing up and he pulled the trigger."

-The incident was the latest in a string of shooting rampages across the United States in recent years, including one in December at a Connecticut elementary school that killed 20 students and six adults and helped reignite a national debate over gun control.
+The incident marked the latest in a string of shooting rampages across the United States in recent years, including a shooting last December at a Connecticut elementary school that killed 20 students and six adults and helped reignite a national debate over gun control.

 The slain educator at Sparks Middle School was identified by his family as 45-year-old math teacher Michael Landsberry.

-The shooter's identity was not released.
-Police in Sparks said he was a 12-year-old student enrolled at the school.
-Some media outlets later reported his age as 13.

-Authorities declined to identify the two wounded students, both aged 12, who acting Sparks Police Chief Tom Miller said were rushed to a Reno hospital where one had emergency surgery.
+Authorities declined to identify the two wounded students, both age 12, who acting Sparks Police Chief Tom Miller said were rushed to a Reno hospital where one had emergency surgery.

 One of the boys sustained a gunshot wound to the shoulder and the other was hit in the abdomen, he said, and were listed in stable condition on Monday afternoon.